Bounding-Focused Discretization Methods for the Global Optimization of Nonconvex Semi-Infinite Programs: Abstract

+{If either $J_z(p)$ or $H_{z,\lambda}$ in Theorem~\ref{thm:parametric_sens} is singular (e.g., if LICQ does not hold), we add a small {regularization} term before solving the corresponding linear system to determine sensitivities.
+If $H_{z,\lambda}$ is non-square, we follow the heuristic in Section~4.3 of Agrawal et al.\ \cite{agrawal2019differentiable} and compute the minimum-norm least squares solution to the linear system.
+If an error occurs during the solution of the {max-min} problem (e.g., the local optimizer fails to converge), then we terminate the solution of the {max-min} problem and return the best found solution.}

+\paragraph*{{Enhancements to the heuristic method for solving max-min problems}} We list ways in which Algorithms \texttt{OPT}, \texttt{GREEDY}, \texttt{2GREEDY}, and \texttt{HYBRID} can be enhanced in practice.
+First, the solution of the sequence of inner-minimization problems in~\eqref{eqn:method-2} or~\eqref{eqn:method-1} can be effectively warm-started using active-set methods.
+Second, solving these inner-minimization problems using multi-start techniques can increase the likelihood that we compute the global value functions $\phi_k$ and $\psi_k$.
+Finally, as we saw in Examples~\ref{exm:seidel} to~\ref{exm:wath}, the assumptions of Theorem~\ref{thm:parametric_sens} may not hold throughout the domain of $\phi_k$ and $\psi_k$.
+In such situations, we may either return the best found solution to problems~\eqref{eqn:method-2} and~\eqref{eqn:method-1}, or randomly perturb the current iterate in an attempt to avoid points of nondifferentiability.

-Before we outline our optimality-based discretization methods, we mention some alternatives for solving problems~\eqref{eqn:method-2} and~\eqref{eqn:method-1}.
-If the inner-minimization problems~\eqref{eqn:method-2_valuefn} and~\eqref{eqn:method-1_valuefn} are convex and satisfy a constraint qualification (e.g., Slater's condition), then we may be able to use strong duality to reformulate problems~\eqref{eqn:method-2} and~\eqref{eqn:method-1} into single-level maximization problems.
+\paragraph*{{Alternative approaches for solving the max-min problems~\eqref{eqn:method-2} and~\eqref{eqn:method-1}}} If the inner-minimization problems in~\eqref{eqn:method-2} and~\eqref{eqn:method-1} are convex and satisfy a constraint qualification (e.g., Slater's condition), then we might be able to use strong duality to reformulate problems~\eqref{eqn:method-2} and~\eqref{eqn:method-1} into single-level maximization problems.
 The resulting problems can then be solved to local optimality to update the discretization~$Y_d$.
-Alternatively, suppose problems~\eqref{eqn:method-2_valuefn} and~\eqref{eqn:method-1_valuefn} satisfy a constraint qualification for each feasible point of the outer-maximization problems~\eqref{eqn:method-2} and~\eqref{eqn:method-1} and the functions in problems~\eqref{eqn:method-2_valuefn} and~\eqref{eqn:method-1_valuefn} are continuously differentiable.
-Then we can reformulate problems~\eqref{eqn:method-2} and~\eqref{eqn:method-1} into maximization problems with complementarity constraints using the KKT conditions for the inner-minimization problems, which can then be solved locally to update $Y_d$ (cf.\ \cite{stein2003solving}).
+Alternatively, suppose the functions in~\eqref{eqn:sip} are continuously differentiable and the inner-minimization problems in~\eqref{eqn:method-2} and~\eqref{eqn:method-1} satisfy a constraint qualification for each feasible point of the outer-maximization problems.
+Then we can {relax} problems~\eqref{eqn:method-2} and~\eqref{eqn:method-1} into maximization problems with complementarity constraints using the KKT conditions for the inner-minimization problems, which can then be solved locally to update $Y_d$ (cf.\ \cite{stein2003solving}).
+We compare our heuristic approach for solving problems~\eqref{eqn:method-2} and~\eqref{eqn:method-1} with this KKT-based {relaxation} approach in Section~\ref{sec:numerical_results}.